the1lab/1lab/src/1Lab/Path.lagda.md

   not-a-path i (i = i1) = false
 ```

+Graphically, our `not-a-path`{.Agda} is represented by the following
-This represents the following shape: Two disconnected points, with
+rather boring shape: two disconnected points, with completely unrelated
-completely unrelated values at each endpoint of the interval.
+values at each endpoint of the interval.

 ~~~{.quiver}
 \[\begin{tikzcd}